4.1 String – a particular collection

 Exercise 4.1: Cut a string

 Beware, some messages in the String protocol may obviously not work.
-Observe below, the error is thrown on a Character instance:
+Observe below, that the error is thrown on a Character instance:

 'Hello My Friend' cos